SOCL2022/HaDeX/README.md

 ### Quickstart

 * In Azure: navigate to the Azure WebApp deployed by azd.
-The URL is printed o
+The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal.
+* Running locally: n